PLU’s MFT Department partners with seven local community mental health agencies and an AAMFT Approved Supervisor at each site.

 Each site has the same objective of giving interns practical experience in the mental health field, however, each site has unique qualities and opportunities for growth as a therapist.
 In addition to the practicum sites, the MFT Department has a relationship with The Hoarding Project (THP) where students may volunteer and gain additional clinical hours.

 Placements are determined by the interest of the student and space availability at the practicum site.

-The Couple and Family Therapy Center - our on-site community clinic at PLU
+The Couple and Family Therapy Center - Community Clinic on PLU campus

 Every student in the program will spend their first semester of practica here performing therapy with a co-therapist from their class.
 Students will work with a wide range of clients, which include individuals, families,and couples.
 This site offers therapist-in-training the opportunity to observe their colleagues perform therapy sessions from behind a one-way mirror.
 Students will meet with a supervisor for 2 hours per week to confer about cases and discuss any questions or concerns they may have.

 Integrated Therapy Services is located approximately 13 miles from the PLU Campus.
 All therapists-in-training work with a wide variety of clients including children, teens, adults, couples, families, and the perinatal and postnatal population.
 This internship site offers the unique experience of being in a private practice setting while also being supported and surrounded by a group of systems-trained therapists.
 We are committed to providing innovative treatments and personalized wellness.
 We do this from a basis that employs the valuable contributions of the field of Marriage and Family Therapy, Social Work, and Mental Health Counseling as well as current and new research that supports specific evidence-based courses of treatment.
 In this way, we are able to provide an approach to treatment that embraces the past, looks to the future with hope, and makes space in the present for change.
 We are proud to offer our services to Tacoma and all of Pierce County.